-No. While this orange squash may have a nutty taste, it is not related to nuts, nor contain nuts.
+No. While this orange squash may have a nutty taste, it is not related to nuts.
+Plain butternut squash is nut-free.

-Do potato pancakes contain common allergens, like breakfast pancakes do?
+- Do potato pancakes contain common allergens, as breakfast pancakes do?

 It depends on the recipe.
 Some latkes are wheat-free, but contain egg.
 Some are egg-free, but contain wheat.
 Some are cooked in oil, and some are cooked in butter.
 It is possible to make potato pancakes that are free of the top eight allergens, though.
 Here is a recipe to try.

 Cocoa powder (not hot cocoa mix) is the powder of the ground cacao bean from which a portion of the fat has been removed.
 It is typically is milk-free, but you should always check the label to confirm.

 We hope these answers help make your holiday cooking a bit less stressful!
 As always, be sure to read the label on every food, even if you have purchased the same food in the past.

 Living Teal means living your best life.
 Living Teal is the destination for the whole Food Allergy Family filled with fun and engaging content designed to share tips, tricks, lifehacks, recipes and heartwarming stories about how we can all live our best lives by Living Teal.

 Celebrate the Holidays with those you love while remaining safe.
 Whether hosting at home or celebrating virtually, our tips, tricks, and recipes are guaranteed to make your day teal and tasty.